Adaptive inline banner

 alignment: Alignment.bottomCenter,

 child: isBannerAlreadyCreated ?
-AdWidget(bannerAd: banner) : null,
+AdWidget(bannerAd: _banner!) : null,

 ),